zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 The expression is compact and simple, but not particularly useful, since the value of the complex Poynting vector for a particular frequency depends on the entire electromagnetic spectrum.

 We can obtain a more practical result at the cost of some generality.
 Specifically, we must assume that the expression of the electromagnetic field is a [periodic function](https://en.wikipedia.org/wiki/Periodic_function) of time, such that the *fundamental period* $\thinspace T\_1 = 2 \pi / \omega_1$ of both[^3] the electric and the magnetic fields is the same \[[5](#references) (vol. I, ch.
 50) [6](#references) (ch.
 1.3.3, 1.4.3)\].
-In most cases, the limitations imposed by this condition are not particularly severe: usually, for visible light, the fundamental period is very short, and the fields can often be virtually repeated outside the time interval of interest.
+In most cases, the limitations imposed by this condition are not particularly severe: for visible light, the fundamental period is very short, and the fields can also be virtually repeated outside the time interval of interest.

-[^3]: The fact that the electric and the magnetic fields are two sides of the same coin is apparent in the relativity theory \[[17](#references) (ch.
+[^3]: The fact that the electric and the magnetic fields are two sides of the same coin can be easily shown using an argument form the [theory of relativity](https://en.wikipedia.org/wiki/Theory_of_relativity) \[[17](#references) (ch.
 1.23)\].

-One particular feature of periodic functions is the existence of a [Fourier series](https://en.wikipedia.org/wiki/Fourier_series#Complex-valued_functions) representation:
+One particular feature of periodic functions is the existence of a [Fourier series](https://en.wikipedia.org/wiki/Fourier_series#Exponential_form) representation[^8]:

+[^8]: The factor of 2 was added in order to replicate the formulae found in the physics literature.

 $$ \tag{4.4}
 	2 \bm{E}(\bm{r}, t)